braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/browser_extensions.md

 In general, since Extensions are simply HTML and Javascript, you can use Braze for the following:

 * **Analytics** Capture custom events, attributes, and even identify repeat users within your extension.
 Use these profile traits to power cross-channel messaging.
-* **In-App Messages** Trigger In-App Messages when users take action within your Extension, using our native or custom HTML messaging!
+* **In-app messages** Trigger in-app messages when users take action within your Extension, using our native or custom HTML messaging!
 * **Content Cards** Add a feed of native cards to your extension for onboarding or promotional content.
 * **Web Push** Send timely notifications even when your web page is not currently open.